Simple and statistically sound recommendations for analysing physical theories

 When assessing a model in light of data, physicists typically want answers to two questions: \textit{a})~Is the model favoured or allowed by the data? \textit{b})~What values of the unknown parameters are favoured or allowed by the data?
-In statistical language, these questions concern hypothesis testing and parameter estimation, respectively.
-Here we mainly focus on parameter estimation.
-This allows us to understand what a model could predict, and design future experiments to test it.
-On the theory side, inferring the parameters of a model allows us to construct theories that contain the model and naturally accommodate the observations.
+In statistical language, these questions concern model testing and parameter estimation, respectively.
+Parameter estimation allows us to understand what a model could predict, and design future experiments to test it.
+On the theory side, it allows us to construct theories that contain the model and naturally accommodate the observations.
 Model testing, on the other hand, allows us to test whether data indicate the presence of a new particle or new phenomena.

 Many analyses of particle physics models suffer from two key deficiencies.
 First, they overlay exclusion curves from experiments and, second, they perform a random or grid scan of a high-dimensional parameter space.
 These techniques are often combined to perform a crude hypothesis test.
 In this article, we recapitulate relevant statistical principles, point out why both of these methods give unreliable results, and give concrete recommendations for what should be done instead.
 Despite the prevalence of these problems, we stress that there is diversity in the depth of statistical training in the physics community.
 Physicists contributed to major developments in statistical theory\cite{Jeffreys:1939xee,2008arXiv0808.2902R} and there are many statistically rigorous works in particle physics and related fields, including the famous Higgs discovery,\cite{Chatrchyan:2012ufa,Aad:2012tfa} and global fits of electroweak data.\cite{Baak:2014ora} Our goal is to make clear recommendations that would help lift all analyses closer to those standards, though we urge particular caution when testing hypotheses as unfortunately there are no simple recipes.
 The examples that we use to illustrate our recommendations can be reproduced with the code publicly available through \href{https://doi.org/10.5281/zenodo.4322283}{Zenodo}.\cite{zenodo_record}